Khan/guacamole/README.md

 `guacamole` is a collection of tools we use at Khan Academy to train our models from new data on a regular basis.
-These tools are meant to be compatible with a variety of data formats from anyone who has learning data - especially but not only online learning data.
+These tools are meant to be compatible with a variety of data formats from anyone who has learning data - especially but not only data from online instruction.

 **The Tools:**

-We have two pipelines set up here, one for training Multi-dimensional Item Response Theory models (with time, if you have that data) and one for looking at responses and training a model to predict if the next item will be answered correctly, Knowledge Params.
+Two pipelines are included here.
+One trains Multi-dimensional Item Response Theory (MIRT) models, including both item correctness and response time if you have that data.
+The other, called Knowledge Params, trains a classifier with a mixture of random and hand designed features to predict whether the the next item will be answered correctly based upon the response history.
-The Item Response Theory model is probably better suited to testing data (at Khan Academy, we use it for our assessments) and the Knowledge model is probably better suited to online tutoring data (we use to evaluate the probability of answering the next question in a sequence correctly)
+The MIRT model is probably better suited to testing data (at Khan Academy, we use it for our assessments) and the Knowledge model is probably better suited to online tutoring data (we use it to evaluate the probability of answering the next question in a sequence correctly)

 **Guide to Using These Tools**